 There are even packages for hotel guests that are geared for various activities and group size options ranging from public to private tours.

 Plantation Adventure Center and Manatee Tours

 Our manatee adventure started at the Plantation Adventure Center conveniently located a few steps from our hotel room.

-We signed our waivers and then put on our wetsuites before watching a short safety video in the gift shop explaining what was and wasn’t acceptable during our swimming with manatees adventure.
+We signed our waivers and then put on our wetsuits before watching a short safety video in the gift shop explaining what was and wasn’t acceptable during our swimming with manatees adventure.

 Swim with the Manatees at Crystal River

 I’ve always been a little nervous about swimming with marine life because it’s definitely not my norm… but I wasn’t going to let that stop me from trying this experience anyway.

 I strongly recommend taking a guided tour when you swim with manatees for the first time.
-Having a guide instruct you through the whole experience really helps reduce any fears or first-time nerves.
+Having a guide instructs you through the whole experience really helps reduce any fears or first-time nerves.